parmarjh/ononoDaga/README.md

 		For additional help, see: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

 		⚠️ It's not best practice to directly use the root credentials.
 You ideally want to create an IAM user with just the permissions it needs.
-This is out of scope for this README. ⚠️
+Please see [docs/iam.md](./docs/iam.md) for instructions on how to do this. ⚠️

 3. Create `.env` file.